jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Document OCR & Text Extraction/Unexpected Hurdles Producing Decent Text And Images From PDF Documents.md

 *Duh*!

 *Uh Unh!* No sir!
 Not the easy-peasy embedded TIFF, PNG or JPEG ones!
 I’m talking about those (scientific papers all, BTW) where, when you tool up and extract the images, you’re looking at **100% black fill** center stage!
-Turns out these PDFs had *additional* images serving as **image masks** and the text (and graphics; and formula’s) were rendered in the *masks*, rather than the content images themselves.
+Turns out these PDFs had *additional* images serving as **image masks** and the text (and graphics; and formulas) were rendered in the *masks*, rather than the content images themselves.

 Funny really: you take a black sheet and define a mask where the black is allowed to “shine through”, so to say, and you end up with a page which looks perfectly fine in a screen reader or in print.